kataho/sorted-tab-history/README.md

 #### Expiration of Event History

 Integer of minutes of an action expires.
 An expired action is handled as never occurred.
-It leads a lower rank action to be picked to calculate the order of the tab in the history.
+It causes a next lower rank action to be picked to decide an order of the tab item.

-\* Among enabled ranks, The action labelled as the worst never expires.
+\* An action labelled as the lowest rank among enabled ranks never expires.

 #### Tab Auto Closing

-Number of tabs we attempt to keep in a pane. a bottom item in the history list is used as a candidate to be closed in exchange for an opening tab.
+Number of tabs we attempt to keep in a pane. a bottom item in the history list is used as a candidate to be closed in exchange for an item being added.

 ## Setting Samples

 #### Most Recently Activated

-The List of recently used items, very common rule of sorting.
+The List of recently used items; very common rule of sorting.

+    SortRank:InternalSelect = -1
+    SortRank:ExternalSelect = 1
+    SortRank:Cursor = -1
+    SortRank:Change = -1
+    SortRank:Save = -1

+Selecting from this activation history also changes history.

+    SortRank:InternalSelect = 1
-    SortRank:Select = 1
+    SortRank:ExternalSelect = 1
-    SortRank:Cursor = 5
+    SortRank:Cursor = -1
-    SortRank:Change = 5
+    SortRank:Change = -1
-    SortRank:Save = 5
+    SortRank:Save = -1

-#### Most Recently Cursor Move

-Cursor move pops item to the head of the list.
+Preventing changed item to be auto closed.

+    SortRank:InternalSelect = 1
-    SortRank:Select = 5
+    SortRank:ExternalSelect = 1
-    SortRank:Cursor = 1
+    SortRank:Cursor = -1
-    SortRank:Change = 5
+    SortRank:Change = 2
+    SortRank:Save = -1
-    SortRank:Save = 5
+    ExpirationOfEvents = 5